Lewis and Clark Expedition: York

 An enslaved Black man known only as York took part in the expedition as personal servant to William Clark, his enslaver.
 York did much to help the expedition succeed.
 He proved popular with the Native Americans, who had never seen a Black man.
 He also helped with hunting and the heavy labor of pulling boats upstream.
 Despite his contributions to the Corps of Discovery, Clark refused to release York from bondage upon returning east.
 While all the other explorers enjoyed rewards of double pay and hundreds of acres of land, York received nothing.
 After the end of the expedition, Clark allowed York only a brief visit to Kentucky to see his wife before forcing him to return to Missouri.
 It is unlikely that he ever saw his wife again: "ten years after the expedition's end, York was still enslaved, working as a wagoner for the Clark family".
 The last years of York's life are disputed.
 In the 1830s, a Black man who said he had first come with Lewis and Clark was living as a chief with Native Americans they met on the expedition, in modern Wyoming.

 Accomplishments

-The Corps met their objective of reaching the Pacific, mapping and establishing their presence for a legal claim to the land.
+The Corps met their objective of reaching the Pacific Ocean, mapping and establishing their presence for a legal claim to the land.
 They established diplomatic relations and trade with at least two dozen indigenous nations.
-They did not find a continuous waterway to the Pacific Ocean but located a Native American trail that led from the upper end of the Missouri River to the Columbia River which ran to the Pacific Ocean.
+They did not find a continuous waterway to the Pacific but located a Native American trail that led from the upper end of the Missouri River to the Columbia River which ran to the Pacific Ocean.
 They gained information about the natural habitat, flora and fauna, bringing back various plant, seed and mineral specimens.
 They mapped the topography of the land, designating the location of mountain ranges, rivers and the many Native American tribes during the course of their journey.
 They also learned and recorded much about the language and customs of the Native American tribes they encountered, and brought back many of their artifacts, including bows, clothing and ceremonial robes.